 - Avoid sample cross-contamination.
 Our testing method is very sensitive, any infected grape sap can compromise the test results of a healthy vine.

 - Use disposable gloves when taking samples from more than one vine.
 Remember to always change your gloves before collecting samples from another vine.

-- Never touch the end of detached leaves.
+- Never touch the end of detached leaves or cut cane wood.